mintel/dex-k8s-ingress-watcher/README.md

-# dex-k8s-ingress-watcher
+# Overview

-Monitor kubernetes ingresses, configmap and Secrets to modify the `staticClients` list in a dex configuration via gRPC.

-When a new Resource is spotted, this application will use the annotations defined in the resource to add a new `staticClient` entry in Dex.
+It's fairly common to deploy internal services in clusters which are exposed via an Ingress.
+They can typically be authenticated via Dex, but the process of adding new `staticClients` is a manual one.

+This is a helper tool to automatically configure `staticClient` entries in [CoreOS Dex](https://github.com/dexidp/dex).

+It does this by running *in-cluster*, and monitoring for annotations on Ingress, ConfigMap or Secret resources.

+The annotations on the resources define attributes of the `staticClient`, and modifications are made to Dex via gRPC.

-by default only the `Ingress watcher` is started since this is the most common pattern, optionally a `configMap` and/or `secret` can be started to allow creating Dex Clients for resources outside the cluster or not connected to an ingress
+By default only the `Ingress` resources are watched - this is the most common pattern.
+Optionally `ConfigMap` and/or `Secret` resources can be monitored.

-The use of a `secret` can also be useful if , by using `SealedSecrets` or a similar operator, you want to keep the client secret really secret
+The use of a `Secret` can also be useful since you can keep the `staticClient` `client-secret` truely secret, at least if you are using something like [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets).

 ## Building